DravenCat/LLMInferenceService/README.md

 Access the chat interface with the following steps:

-Go to the ./chat_interface in Ubuntu(WSL on Windows) / in Linux, try to start the chat GUI using the command:
+Navigate to the ./chat_interface, try to start the chat GUI using the command:

     npm start